Greece in the Eurovision Song Contest: 2000s

-Before Greece's win, the highest score was third place, achieved by duo Antique (of which Paparizou was a member) in 2001 with "Die for You" and then again by Sakis Rouvas in 2004 with "Shake It".
-In 2006, the 51st Eurovision Song Contest was held in Athens, in the O.A.C.A.
-Olympic Indoor Hall, following Elena Paparizou's victory the previous year.
-The two hosts were popular singer, and former contestant, Sakis Rouvas and Greek American presenter Maria Menounos.
-The singer representing Greece in their own country was popular Greek Cypriot artist Anna Vissi (who had also participated in 1980) achieving ninth place with the song "Everything".
-Until the end of the decade Greece achieved three more top-ten results, including seventh place by Sarbel in 2007 and third place by Kalomira with the song "Secret Combination" in 2008.
+The nation's 2005 win earned Greece the opportunity to host the Eurovision Song Contest 2006.
+Rouvas and Greek American presenter Maria Menounos hosted the event, which was staged in Athens at the O.A.C.A.
+Olympic Indoor Hall.
+The singer representing Greece was 1980's Greek entrant Vissi, who achieved ninth place with the song "Everything".
+Until the end of the decade Greece achieved three more top-ten results, including seventh place by Sarbel with "Yassou Maria" in 2007 and third place by Kalomira with "Secret Combination" in 2008.

 From 2004 to 2006, ERT had selected high-profile artists internally and set up national finals to choose the song, while in 2007 and 2008 it held a televised national final to choose both the song and performer.
 For the 2009 Eurovision Song Contest, ERT was able to secure a high-profile artist once again and planned a national final to choose the song.
 The song voted by the public was "This Is Our Night", another song performed by Sakis Rouvas, which eventually reached seventh place.
 Greece has been one of the most successful countries in the Eurovision Song Contest in the 21st century with 12 times finishing in the top-ten and 20 in total.